emetha/Mr.SaltSlack/README.md

 and supply your Slack webhook identifier when prompted.

 ## How to use Mr.SaltSlack
-Assuming you have installed Mr.SaltSlack correctly and that you want all the default features that Mr.SaltSlack provides, you don't have to do anything.
+Assuming you have installed Mr.SaltSlack correctly and that you want all the default features that Mr.SaltSlack provides, you only need to start the monitoring of Salt's event bus:
+`salt-run state.event pretty=True`
 When a monitored event in Salt happens, Mr.SaltSlack will automatically message you in your Slack channel.

 But you can always disable features or contribute by adding more!